Hands-on learning.

 arrow_downward

-And presented them to an audience of scientists, staff, and city officials at the Aquarium.
+The working prototype was presented to an audience of marine scientists, geologists, exhibition designers, and city officials at the Aquarium of the Pacific in Long Beach.

 arrow_downward